Obihiro: Obihiro Library

 The new Obihiro public library was opened in 2006, and currently has over 300 English language books available.

 Indoor ice-skating rink

-An olympic size indoor speed skating rink, Meiji Hokkaido-Tokachi Oval, has been completed on the west side of Obihiro.
+An Olympic sized indoor speed skating rink, Meiji Hokkaido-Tokachi Oval, has been completed on the west side of Obihiro.
 Its construction was controversial due to its large price tag.
 The tentative budget for the project was the equivalent of US$30 million.

 It was the site for the Essent ISU World Sprint Speed Skating Championships 2010.

 Events

 Parts of the 2017 Asian Winter Games are hosted in Obihiro.

 Mascot

 Obihiro's mascot is Shirakanba (しらかんば), who is a wooden horse that resembled a birch tree.
 However, unlike horses, its gender is unknown.
 It likes to farm on sunny days.
 As result, it is skilled at anything related to agriculture.
 It was unveiled on 25 January 2021.

-International sister cities
+Sister cities

 Obihiro has three international sister-cities: